-6. CLEARING FUND
+3. CLEARING FUND

-Clearing fund deposits.
-FICC's rules require its participants to maintain clearing fund deposits in the Clearing Fund based on calculated requirements as determined by the Company, which were \$12,747,419,000 and \$13,280,010,000 at December 31, 2013 and 2012, respectively.
-The deposits are available to secure participants' obligations and certain liabilities of the Company, should they occur.
+Clearing fund.
+FICC's rules require its participants to maintain clearing fund deposits to the Clearing Fund based on calculated requirements as determined by the Company, which were \$14,942,364,000 and \$12,747,419,000 at March 31, 2014 and December 31, 2013, respectively.
+The deposits are available to secure participants' obligation and certain liabilities of the Company, should they occur.
+All clearing fund cash is reflected as clearing fund on the accompanying Statements of Financial Condition.